Auckland Islands: Shipwrecks

-In 2019, a helicopter with three passengers crashed into the ocean near Enderby Island, when they were en route to uplift an ill man on a fishing trawler.
-The three passengers survived the crash, and were found the next day with only minor injuries.
+In 2019, a helicopter with three people on board crashed into the ocean near Enderby Island, when they were en route to uplift an ill man on a fishing trawler.
+All three survived the crash, and were found the next day with only minor injuries.
 The rescue effort was led by Richard Hayes.

 Scientific research and reserve

+Three independent scientific expeditions visited the Auckland Islands in 1840.
+These included the United States Wilkes Expedition aboard the USS Porpoise, d'Urville's second voyage of the Astrolabe (French), and the British Ross Expedition aboard the Erebus and Terror.

-The Sub-Antarctic Islands Scientific Expedition of 1907 spent 10 days on the islands conducting a magnetic survey and taking botanical, zoological and geological specimens.
+The Sub-Antarctic Islands Scientific Expedition of 1907 by the Philosophical Institute of Canterbury, New Zealand, aboard the ship Hinemoa, spent two weeks on the islands conducting a magnetic survey and taking botanical, zoological and geological specimens.

-From 1941 to 1945, the islands hosted a New Zealand meteorological station as part of a coastwatching programme staffed by scientist volunteers and known for security reasons as the "Cape Expedition".
-The staff included Robert Falla, later an eminent New Zealand scientist. the islands have no inhabitants, although scientists visit regularly and the authorities allow limited tourism on Enderby Island and Auckland Island.
+From 1941 to 1945, the islands hosted a New Zealand meteorological station as part of a World War II coastwatching programme staffed by scientist volunteers and known for security reasons as the "Cape Expedition".
+Along with their other duties the Cape Expedition staff undertook biodiversity research and collected scientific specimens.
+The staff of the Cape Expedition included Robert Falla, later an eminent New Zealand scientist.
+The 1972–1973 Auckland Islands Expedition spent several months studying the fauna and flora of the Auckland Islands.

+Currently the islands have no inhabitants, although scientists visit regularly and the authorities allow limited tourism on Enderby Island and Auckland Island.

 The marine environment surrounding the archipelago became a marine mammal sanctuary in 1993 and, unusually, also a marine reserve in 2003, measuring 4980 km2.
 The Subantarctic Islands marine reserves around the Auckland, Antipodes, Bounty and Campbell Islands combined form the largest natural sanctuary in New Zealand.

 Ecology

 Plants

 The botany of the islands was first described in the Flora of Lord Auckland and Campbell's Islands, a product of the Ross expedition of 1839–43, written by Joseph Dalton Hooker and published by Reeve Brothers in London between 1843 and 1845.
+Since then, many other botanists have studied the flora of the Auckland Islands, which comprises 228 vascular plant species, of which over 80% are indigenous and about 20% are introduced.

 The vegetation of the islands sub-divides into distinct altitudinal zones.
-Inland from the salt-spray zone, the fringes of the islands predominantly feature forests of southern rata Metrosideros umbellata, and in places the subantarctic tree daisy (Olearia lyallii), probably introduced by sealers.
-Above this exists a subalpine shrub zone dominated by Dracophyllum, Coprosma and Myrsine (with some rata).
+Inland from the salt-spray zone, the fringes of the islands predominantly feature forests of southern rātā Metrosideros umbellata, and in places the subantarctic tree daisy (Olearia lyallii), probably introduced by sealers.
+Above this exists a subalpine shrub zone dominated by Dracophyllum, Coprosma and Myrsine (with some rātā).
 At higher elevations tussock grass and megaherb communities dominate the flora.